tobiasraidl/election_dashboard/README.md

 ![example_image](https://github.com/user-attachments/assets/783cb032-911e-4f76-8e8d-3ac76a0b3766)

-### Employment Setup (images are not publicly available)
+### Employment Setup
 The data is private and cannot be shared.
+Therefore this can not be run by the public.
 1. Put all the images into the app/images/ directory using the following naming convention: `<image_hash>.jpg` *
 2. Build the docker image: In the directory with the Dockerfile run `docker build -t election-dashboard .` (make sure docker is running)
 3. Run the docker iamge as a container: In the directory with the Dockerfile run `docker run -d --name election-dashboard-container -p 8050:8050 election-dashboard`